kwodzicki/video_utils/README.md

  * Watches specified directory(ies) for new files, filtering by given extensions (default `.mkv`)
  * Attempts to extract subtitles to VobSub (requires [MKVToolNix][mkv])
    * Convert subtitles to SRT (requires [VobSub2SRT][vobsub]
- * Converts movie to MP4 format using the `videoconverter` class
+ * Converts movie to MP4 format using the `VideoConverter` class
  * Attempts to download and write MP4 tags to file
  * Attempts to run `Plex Media Scanner` to add output file to Plex Library